 Medical provider assumptions or perceived shortcuts:

 - Full-work restrictions and temporary total disability (TTD) will make the patient happy and get him/her off my back.
 Based on the principles described above, full-work restrictions should be provided only when there is no alternative and then for the shortest, most reasonable period of time.
-Jumping too quickly to TTD and maintaining full restrictions for too long can easily complicate a provider’s ability to return a patient to work later on.
+Jumping too quickly to TTD and maintaining full restrictions for too long can easily complicate a provider’s ability to get a patient to work later on.
 It can introduce significant delays in recovery and contribute to a more complicated dynamic with all stakeholders, especially the injured worker.

 - Full-duty restrictions are easier to specify than specific, detailed restrictions.
 While checking the “full-duty restrictions” box might save a few seconds at that moment, an inappropriate designation can add days, weeks and even months to an injured worker’s recovery.